Sattapadi Kutram

-Sattapadi Kutram is a 2011 Indian Tamil action film directed and produced by S. A. Chandrasekhar.
+Sattapadi Kutram is a 2011 Indian Tamil action film written, produced, and directed by S. A. Chandrasekaran.
 The film stars Sathyaraj, Vikranth, Harish Kalyan, Bhanu, Komal Sharma, and Aishwarya Rajesh.
 Seeman, A. Venkatesh, Suresh, and Radha Ravi play supporting roles.
 The music was composed by Vijay Antony with cinematography by Anji and editing by Kola Bhaskar.
 The film released on 25 March 2011 to negative reviews and performed poorly at the box-office.

 The film dealt with various issues, including corruption in the higher echelons of the government, stashing of black money abroad by Indians, corruption in the Directorate of Vigilance and Anti-Corruption, sexual exploits of godmen, travails of Indian fishermen and the Sri Lankan ethnic conflict.

 Plot

 The film revolves around a man named Subash Chandrabose (Sathyaraj), whose life has been torn to shreds by corrupt men of the system.
 He faced the brunt of their anger when he dared to stand up against them.
 Now, his sole aim is to purge the system and the country of all corrupt evils.
 For that, he begins forging a small army of young people who are at a similar angst against the system or at least some people in it.
 How this army goes about in its task of cleansing the political and bureaucratic scenario forms the rest of Sattapadi Kuttram.